 Save & Exit

 At any time during your review, you have the option to clickin the top right of the page.
-This will save your work so that you can complete your review at a later time.
+This will allow you to complete your review at a later time.
+This does not submit your review.
+Once an approval status has been selected for each page of the proof, the SAVE & EXIT button will update to SUBMIT REVIEW.

 After applying an approval status to all assets in the proof, the 'Save & Exit' button will update so that you can submit your review.
 To proceed, clickat the top right of the page.

-The user who originally uploaded the proof for review will be notified via email when all invited reviewers have submitted their reviews.
+Members of the proof will be notified via email when all invited reviewers have submitted their reviews.